 My view of the Highlands has changed.
 Where once I saw wilderness I now see a landscape marked by human activity, vegetation depleted by grazing, moors drained to rear grouse and swathes of plantations which support little biodiversity.
 Wind turbines and hydro schemes encroach on designated wild lands, while vehicle tracks push deeper into the hills unchecked by regulation or oversight.

 But things are changing.
-The understanding of the value of biodiversity is increasing; regeneration, reintroduction and rewilding projects are gaining support and there seems to be an appetite to reexamine our use of the landscape.
+Our understanding of the importance of biodiversity is increasing; regeneration, reintroduction and rewilding projects are gaining support and there is an appetite to reexamine how we use the landscape.

-Having moved to Scotland 25 years ago to explore the mountains and with a background in documentary photography I started photographing landscapes as a way to understand the natural environment.
+With a background in documentary photography I moved to Scotland to explore the mountains and started photographing landscapes as a way to understand the natural environment.
 Using a drone to shift perspective these images are part of an ongoing study of the conflicts and contradictions within the Scottish landscape.

-For more information or image usage please get in touch.
+For more information, print purchase, image usage or to suggest new locations please get in touch.